Conquer the tallest peak in Breheimen

 - Duration: 8-9 hours

-Tverrådalskyrkja is a majestic mountain with breathtaking views and long descents.
+Tverrådalskyrkja, 2088 meters above sea level, is a majestic mountain with breathtaking views and long descents.

-Follow the driving direction to Sota Sæter.
+Follow the driving directions to Sota Sæter.

 Weather and snow conditions are usually best from March until May.